Fractional fundraising leadership

 Who This Is For

-• Executive directors carrying development on top of running the organization.
+• Executive directors carrying development leadership on top of running the organization.

 A Final Thought